Locating and Editing Factual Associations in Mamba: Locating Key States for Factual Recall

-In \Cref{fig:sub_last_path} we plot the average results of this experiment done at token positions (a) $i = \textit{subject last}$ and (b) $i = \textit{prompt last}$ over 400 examples.
-The key findings can be understood by examining the gap between the purple bars and the green, red, and blue bars: a large gap indicates a strong mediating role for SSM, $\text{W}_g$, or $\text{W}_o$ parameters, respectively.
-At the early site at the subject last token, both SSM and $\text{W}_g$ have a strong role, but $\text{W}_o$ plays an even larger role.
+In \Cref{fig:sub_last_path} we plot the average results of this experiment for token positions (a) $i = \textit{subject last}$ and (b) $i = \textit{prompt last}$ over 400 examples randomly sampled from the \textsc{Relations} dataset.
+The key findings can be understood by examining the gap between the purple bars and the green, red, and blue bars: a large gap indicates a strong mediating role for Conv + SSM, $\text{W}_g$, or $\text{W}_o$ parameters, respectively.
+At the early site at the subject last token, both the Conv + SSM and $\text{W}_g$ have a strong role, but $\text{W}_o$ plays an even larger role than either.
 Yet the strongest mediator at the late site is also $\text{W}_o$.
-This experiment highlights the importance of $\text{W}_o$ in both stages of predicting a fact, but it also suggests that Mamba does not separate early-site factual recall between these groups of parameters as cleanly as transformers.
-However, \Cref{fig:sub_last_path} reveals a clean separation of roles between early to mid and later layers, similar to what \cite{hernandez2023linearity} observed in transformer LMs.
-However, we note that this division of responsibilities between layers can be more sharply noticed in Mamba when compared to transformers LMs (compare with \Cref{fig:path_blocking_pythia}).
+This experiment highlights the importance of $\text{W}_o$ in both stages of predicting a fact.
+But it also suggests that Mamba does not separate early-site factual recall between these groups of parameters as cleanly as transformers.
+However, \Cref{fig:sub_last_path} reveals a clean separation of roles between early to mid and later layers, analogous to the findings of \cite{hernandez2023linearity} in transformer LMs.
+We also note that this division of responsibilities between layers can be more sharply noticed in Mamba when compared to transformers LMs (compare \Cref{fig:sub_last_path} with \Cref{fig:path_blocking_pythia}).